skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

    Try accessing aws s3 ls and this would not work

 6b.
 Create a role and attache S3Readonly policy to the role
-    Attach the new role to EC2 instance and then try to execute following command aws s3 ls
+    Attach the new role to the EC2 instance and then try to execute the following command aws s3 ls

-7. Create an instance profile from command line, this would not work as aws cli is not configured.
+7. Create an instance profile from the command line, this would not work as aws cli is not configured.
    Execute aws configure
    Enter AccessID and Secret key
    Now execute following command to create instance profile and add a role to it